Age Discrimination

 What Pay-outs Can I Expect If I File A Complaint?

 During mediation and conciliation at the HRC or Fair Work Commission, the parties are free to reach outcomes that they can mutually agree upon.
-The aggrieved party and the employer can mutually agree to an apology, compensation, to reinstatement of employment, or to provide access to a job opportunity or service that was previously denied.
+The aggrieved party and the employer can mutually agree to an apology, compensation, to reinstatement of employment, or to provide access to a job opportunity.

 Under 46PO(4) of the Australian Human Rights Commission Act 1986, the Federal Circuit Court and the Federal Court can: